-Julee Waldrop is a certified as a primary care pediatric nurse practitioner, a family nurse practitioner, a pediatric mental health specialist and a nurse educator.
-She is a Fellow in the American Academy of Nurse Practitioners and serves as the Associate Editor for the Journal for Nurse Practitioners, the premier clinical journal for the NP profession.
-She practices on an as needed basis with the Mobile County Health Department as a provider in the Pediatrics Department.
+Julee Waldrop is a certified as a primary care pediatric nurse practitioner, a family nurse practitioner, and a nurse educator.
+She is a Fellow in the American Academy of Nurse Practitioners and the American Academy of Nursing.
+She serves as Editor-in-Chief for the Journal for Nurse Practitioners, the premier clinical journal for the NP profession.

 Julee is an advocate for high quality graduate nursing education and faculty scholarship.
 She is currently mentoring junior faculty in scholarship and writing for publication and is a coach in the Duke University-Johnson & Johnson Nurse Leadership Program.